RossComputerGuy/stardustos/README.md

 -- Detecting C compiler ABI info - done
 ```

-This is to be executed inside of a downloaded version of the source code, it will use `build` as the directory in which to compile StardustOS in.
-The minimum CMake version required is `3.12` which most systems should have at least that version.
+This is to be executed inside of a downloaded version of the source code,
+it will use `build` as the directory in which to compile StardustOS in.
+The minimum CMake version required is `3.12`.

 The second step is the acutal build process:

 ```
 $ make -C build
+Scanning dependencies of target kernel.elf
+[  1%] Building C object newland/CMakeFiles/kernel.elf.dir/libc/src/lib.c.o
+[  2%] Building C object newland/CMakeFiles/kernel.elf.dir/libc/src/libgen/basename.c.o
+[  3%] Building C object newland/CMakeFiles/kernel.elf.dir/libc/src/libgen/dirname.c.o
+[  4%] Building C object newland/CMakeFiles/kernel.elf.dir/libc/src/math/arithm.c.o
+[  5%] Building C object newland/CMakeFiles/kernel.elf.dir/libc/src/math/pow.c.o
 ```

-This will build the kernel, kernel modules, libraries, programs, initrd, and rootfs.
+This will build the kernel, kernel modules, libraries, programs, initrd,
+and rootfs.
 The disk image should be available as `build/rootfs/rootfs.iso`.

 ### Docker

-StardustOS can be compiled from a Docker container, Travis CI does this and it saves time from figuring out dependencies as its a more automated way.
+StardustOS can be compiled from a Docker container, Travis CI does this and
+it saves time from figuring out dependencies as its a more automated way.
 The only dependencies are Bash and Docker.

 First, setup the Docker container: